-&lt;sup>12E.g. the standard Composition Axiom (stating that any sequence of announcements is equivalent to a single announcement) fails in the presence of the Y operator.
-As a consequence, a logic with full memory of all history would lose some of the appealing features of the APAL operator (e.g. its S4 character: $\Box \varphi \rightarrow \Box \Box \varphi$ ).
-Moreover, this would force us to distinguish between "knowability via one communication step" $\Diamond K$ versus "knowability via a finite communication sequence" $\Diamond^ K$ , leading to an unnecessarily complex logic.
+8E.g. the standard Composition Axiom (stating that any sequence of announcements is equivalent to a single announcement) fails in the presence of the Y operator.
+As a consequence, a logic with full memory of all history would lose some of the appealing features of the APAL operator (e.g. its S 4 character: $\Box \varphi \to \Box \Box \varphi$).
+Moreover, this would force us to distinguish between "knowability via one communication step" $\Diamond K$ versus "knowability via a finite communication sequence" $\Diamond^ K$, leading to an unnecessarily complex logic.

-&lt;sup>13In such models, only the 'prior' and the 'posterior' information states are taken to be relevant, while all the intermediary steps are forgotten.
+$^{^{9}}$ In such models, only the 'prior' and the 'posterior' information states are taken to be relevant, while all the intermediary steps are forgotten.
 As a consequence, all the evidence gathered in between the initial and the current state can be compressed into one set E, called "the evidence" (rather than keeping a growing tail-sequence of all past evidence sets).
 Similarly, in our logic, all the past communication is compressed in its end-result, namely in the set W of current possibilities, which plays the same role as the evidence set E in Bayesian models.

-&lt;sup>14But it is not known if another, valid translation exists.
+10But it is not known if another, valid translation exists.